Agriculture is consistently ranked as one of the three most dangerous occupations in the United States.

 - Be willing to drive/ travel long distances to trainings and to outreach to farmworkers (1-4 hrs/day, 2-5 days/week)

-$1350 total per diem, free rent in furnished housing, $1500 scholarship upon completion, room and board at 3 free trainings, mentorship and academic credit available.
+$1600 total stipend, free rent in furnished housing, $1500 scholarship upon completion, room and board at 3 free trainings, mentorship and academic credit available.
 Students from farmworker families receive paid travel to North Carolina.

 Need more details?
 Download the Into the Fields Details document (available November).